blakeblackshear/frigate/docs/docs/configuration/index.md

   # NOTE: Recommended value of 5.
 Ideally, try and reduce your FPS on the camera.
   fps: 5
   # Optional: enables detection for the camera (default: True)
-  # This value can be set via MQTT and will be updated in startup based on retained value
   enabled: True
   # Optional: Number of frames without a detection before Frigate considers an object to be gone. (default: 5x the frame rate)
   max_disappeared: 25